 To mark the Bicentenary of this important event in the development of Telford, there are a number of events planned:

 - Cinderloo Voices – the world’s first socially distanced riot.
-With ongoing COVID-19 restrictions on public gatherings we are not yet able to confirm a date for the event until it can be done safely, so in the meantime, we are appealing to people to get involved and help contribute sounds to be combined with images and video as part of an audio-visual light show that will be broadcast in a central Telford location and streamed through local social media channels .
+Due to COVID-19 restrictions on public gatherings we have had to delay this event until it can be done safely, but we plan for this to happen on February 2nd 2022.
+In the meantime, we are appealing to people to get involved and help contribute sounds to be combined with images and video as part of an audio-visual light show that will be broadcast in a central Telford location and streamed through local social media channels .
 We are working with well known light and sound artist, Andy McKeown for this event.
-Read more and find out how you can get involved here

 - Telford and Wrekin Council has agreed to name the railway bridge at Central Park – the Cinderloo Bridge.
 It is located close to where Tom Palin lived, on the Silkin Way joining North and South Telford.
 Look out for the official announcement for the 200th Anniversary date of 2nd February 2021